BurdaForward/composable-rules/README.md

 which is passed on to the next rule.
 If the matcher doesn't match, the `previousValue` is passed on instead.
 Simple rules can be combined into more complex rules using function like `applyFirst` or `applyAll`
 3. **Evaluate your rules:** Use the `run` or `detailedRun` function to execute your rules for a given `facts` object and `initialValue`.
-The return value will the valueare producing.
+The return value will be the value being producing by the rules.

 ### A simple example